 Postdoctoral Research Fellow

 The position requires a PhD in a field relevant to quantitative cognitive neuroscience and neurolinguistics research, including neuroscience, psychology, engineering or linguistics with an interest in neuroscience.
 Good programming ability (Matlab, R or Python) is required, and a strong quantitative background is preferred.
 Research experience with neurophysiology in animals or humans, TMS, MEG, EEG, eyetracking or other behavioral studies is highly desirable.
 Experience or interest with computational neuroscience and/or linguistics is also desirable.
-The position is open until filled.

 Graduate student researchers